How to know if your phone is being tracked and block it on iPhone and Android

 When a tracker infiltrates your phone, it uses your device's processing power to run its operations.
 This infiltration leads to poor performance and unusual restart alerts.
 You might also find that your phone applications freeze or hang repeatedly, and web pages load slowly.

-3. Strange popups
+3. Strange pop-ups

-If your device displays popup advertisements more often than before, you might have adware on your phone.
+If your device displays pop-up advertisements more often than before, you might have adware on your phone.
 Some spyware forces devices to view certain pages that drive revenue through clicks.
-Such ads and popups may also increase data usage and pose a massive cybersecurity threat.
+Such ads and pop-ups may also increase data usage and pose a massive cybersecurity threat.

 4. Less storage space/unknown apps installed.

-If your device's storage is suddenly less than expected, that might result from malicious software hiding your device.
-For example, if your device is new with 32 gigabytes of internal storage but is nearly full despite your personal files being few or small in size, it could be a sign.
+If your device's storage is suddenly less than expected, that might result from malicious software hiding on your device.
+For example, if your device is new with 32 gigabytes of internal storage but is nearly full despite your files being few or small in size, it could be a sign.

 5. Poor clarity on calls or no messages